pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_112.md

 US 2012/0003590 A1                                                Jan.
 5, 2012

 100

 [0480] Also, the pattern forming method of the present invention comprises a step of exposing and developing the resist film above.

 [0481] The composition of the present invention is typically used as follows.
 That is, the composition of the present invention is typically coated on a support such as substrate to form a film.

-[0482] The thickness of the film is preferably from 0.02 to 0.1 μm.
+[0482] The thickness of the film is preferably from 0.02 to 0.1 µm.
 The method for coating the composition on a substrate is preferably spin coating, and the spinning speed is preferably from 1,000 to 3,000 rpm.

 [0483] For example, the composition is coated on such a substrate (e.g., silicon/silicon dioxide-coated substrate, silicon nitride and chromium-deposited quartz substrate) as used in the production of a precision integrated circuit device, an imprint mold or the like, by using a spinner, a coater or the like.
 Thereafter, the coating is dried to obtain an actinic ray-sensitive or radiation-sensitive film (hereinafter, sometimes referred to as a "resist film").
 Incidentally, a known antireflection film may be previously provided by coating.